FEHB Retirees: Should You Enroll in Medicare Part B? A Cost-Benefit Analysis

 • The Safety Net: FEHB is creditable coverage, meaning you can delay Medicare Part B without incurring the 10% lifelong penalty if you follow the Special Enrollment Period (SEP) rules correctly.

-• The Waste: If you keep a High Option FEHB plan and add Part B, you are likely over-insured and wasting money.
+• The Waste: If you keep a High Option FEHB plan and add Part B, you are usually over‑insured and often wasting money, unless your specific FEHB option offers rich Medicare wraparound benefits or Part B premium reimbursement.

-• The Strategy: Part B only makes sense if you switch to a “Medicare-coordinated” FEHB plan that waives deductibles and copays.
+• The Strategy: For most federal retirees, Part B makes the most sense when paired with a “Medicare‑coordinated” FEHB plan that waives deductibles and copays, turning two premiums into a near‑zero out‑of‑pocket package.

 • The Trap: High-income Feds (CSRS/FERS + TSP) often trigger IRMAA, making Part B significantly more expensive than the standard premium.